2021 Biological & Biomedical Sciences Degree Guide

 Post-Baccalaureate Certificate | 3.7% |

-Most workers in biological and biomedical sciences have at least a master's degree.
-The chart below shows what degree level those who work in biological and biomedical sciences have obtained.
+56.5% of biological & biomedical sciences workers have at least a master's.
+The chart below shows what degree level those who work in biological & biomedical sciences have obtained.

 With a strong academic background, graduates with a degree in biology will have the ability to enter many different occupations.
 Many become lab scientists working for a variety of medical, health or environmental industries.
 There are many opportunities in the pharmaceutical industry to work as a researcher, developer, sales person, marketer, or medical laboratory assistant.